 Although AI is starting to replace artists in some fields, it still has a long way to go before it can completely take over the role of an artist.
 There are many things that artificial intelligence cannot do as well as humans, such as creativity and emotional connection.

-While AI may be able to replicate certain aspects of art, it will never be able to replace the human element entirely.
+While AI can replicate certain aspects of art, it will never be able to substitute the human element entirely.
 As technology advances, we may see more and more AI-created artwork, but there will always be a place for traditional artists in our society.

 So don’t worry, artists!
 Your jobs are safe for now.
 Keep on creating and sharing your beautiful works of art with the world.